The True Story of Lynn Stuart: Plot

 In a prologue, Edmund "Pat" Brown, who was the California Attorney General at the time of the film's production, makes a statement directly to the viewer, attesting to the veracity of the film's story and to the societal scourge presented by drug trafficking.

 The film then opens with a police car chase through Orange County, California, which ends with the fleeing vehicle crashing, killing both of its occupants.
 It turns out that both were drug addicts and under the influence at the time of the chase.
-At a hearing, one of the boys' aunt, an attractive young mother and housewife named Phyllis Carter (Betsy Palmer), angrily denounces police efforts to control the flow of illegal narcotics.
+At a hearing, an aunt of one of the boys, an attractive young mother and housewife named Phyllis Carter (Betsy Palmer), angrily denounces police efforts to control the flow of illegal narcotics.

 Phyllis comes to the police offering to volunteer her services as an undercover narcotics agent.
 The police originally reject her offer, but after discovering that their primary source of information on a particular gang of drug smugglers has been murdered, they reconsider.
 Ralph Carter (Kim Spalding), Phyllis' husband, initially laughs off the idea, but when he finds out that the police actually want make use of Phyllis, he becomes worried.
 He consents on the condition that should he ever ask her to quit, she and the police will comply.

 Phyllis Carter is provided with a new identity: Lynn Stuart, an ex-convict from West Virginia who had served 18 months in prison for her part in a bank robbery.
 She is also given a job as a waitress in a local diner, where members of the targeted gang are known by police to congregate.
 The police direct her to Willie Down (Jack Lord), whom they suspect might be able to lead them to the head of the outfit.
 Eventually, Carter, acting the role of Lynn Stuart, indeed does catch Down's attention and she becomes his girlfriend.